leonardomelosantos/ofxparser.net/README.md

 # Overview
 Library developed with C# that reads and translate OFX files (financial files), like a parser to help your own C# application.
-It's possible download this lib by using Nuget.org.

 Example:
 ```
 string pathOFX = "D:\\data\\MyFile.ofx";
 Extract ofxParsed = OFXParser.Parser.GenerateExtract(pathOFX);